Religious & Spiritual Life

 The Chapel Steward Student Leadership Program is designed to help students develop holistically as disciples in the faith.
 University co-chaplains will mentor you in the areas of worship, devotion, praise, compassion and justice ministries on campus, and you will have the opportunity to be involved in organizing programs and spiritual life activities.

-Religion, Youth Ministry Training and Pre-Theology programs at UIndy allow you to meaningfully integrate your faith with learning in the classroom.
-All programs are an exceptional foundation for seminary or graduate school.
+Religion and pre-theology programs at UIndy allow you to meaningfully integrate your faith with learning in the classroom.
+Both programs are an exceptional foundation for seminary or graduate school.

 The Lantz Center for Christian Vocations